 - Be a Colorado Mountain Club member. - Be at least 18 years of age.
 Co-leaders 16 years and older are encouraged. - Complete Leader Training and be proficient in the 15 Trip Leader Competencies (see table below in Chapter 2 of the Trip Leader Manual). - Have mountain skills adequate for the trip. - Regardless of experience, co-lead at least one trip with an experienced leader and receive a positive evaluation by that leader for the specific trip classification.
-(Note: some groups have additional LIT requirements.) - Receive approval or Trip Leader certification by their CMC Group. - First Aid Requirements vary depending on the type, or classification, of trip.
-(See Appendix A in the Trip Leader Manual for a description of trip classifications.)
-At the time of the leader's certification by the Group:
+(Note: some groups have additional LIT requirements.) - Receive approval or Trip Leader certification by their CMC Group. - First Aid Requirements at the time of the leader's certification by the Group: Wilderness First Aid (WFA) certification or higher.
+WFA certification is valid for 2 years.
+CPR training is encouraged but not required. - Avalanche Education Requirements at the time of the leader's certification by the Group: Avalanche Terrain Avoidance (ATA) for leaders who travel in snow-covered areas but do not travel in avalanche prone terrain.
+Non-avalanche prone terrain - includes terrain with stable snowpack; slope angles not in the 25-45 degree range; that does not include terrain traps (e.g., stream beds, gullies, or steep road cuts) or snow pillows, roll-overs, cornices and subtle microterrain features; and that does not have avalanche prone terrain above the selected route.
+AIARE level 1 (or equivalent) for winter backcountry leaders who plan to travel in avalanche prone terrain.
+Avalanche prone terrain - includes terrain with unstable snowpack; slope angles of 25-45 degrees; or which may have terrain traps, snow pillows, roll-overs, cornices, and subtle micro-terrain features.